mhulse/grunt-html-boiler/README.md

 ## About

-This repo is just an example of my prefered asset Grunt workflow.
+This repo is just an example of my prefered Grunt-powered asset/theme files workflow.

 This repo also serves as an example of how one can use Grunt to build a "development" and "production" `index.html`, and other, file(s).